astorfi/TensorFlow-World/docs/tutorials/installation/README.rst

 Using Virtual Environments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 At first, the environment must be activation.
 Since we already defined the environment alias as ``tensorflow``, by the terminal execution of the simple command of ``tensorflow``, the environment will be activated.
-Then like the previous part we execute the following:
+Then like the previous part, we execute the following:

 .. code:: bash